SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

+The remaining key-value pairs provide initialization arguments for the selected scheduler class.
+Commonly used arguments include,

+- `max_epochs`: The total number of training epochs.
+- `power`: The exponent used for polynomial decay (applicable for `PolyScheduler`).
+- `optimizer`: A nested dictionary specifying the optimizer settings (see [`customize-optimizers`](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-optimizers)).

-For more details on individual schedulers, you may refer to the source code in the [`ssseg/modules/models/schedulers`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/schedulers) directory.
+For in-depth information on each scheduler's implementation and additional options, please consult the source code in the [`ssseg/modules/models/schedulers`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/schedulers) directory.

 #### Customize Optimizers

-Optimizers are responsible for updating model parameters to minimize the loss function during training.
-A common example is [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
+Optimizers play a central role in training by updating model parameters to minimize the loss function.
+A commonly used optimizer is [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent), though many other variants are supported.

-Optimizers are typically defined within the scheduler block,
+In SSSegmentation, optimizers are typically defined inside the scheduler configuration block,

 ```python
 SEGMENTOR_CFG['scheduler']['optimizer'] = {